SeldonIO/alibi/doc/source/overview/algorithms.md

  - **Global** - explains the model with respect to a set of instances
  - **Cat. data** - support for categorical features
  - **Train** - whether a training set is required to fit the explainer
+ - **Distributed** - whether a batch of explanations can be executed in parallel

 **Accumulated Local Effects (ALE)**: calculates first-order feature effects on the model with respect to a dataset.
 Intended for use on tabular datasets, currently supports numerical features.